#gordon macdonald

 "Thank you all for joining us on this esteemed day, especially considering the recent weather."

-"With this new facility," she continued, "we will finally be able to provide Whibley residents, as well as neighbouring cities, a level of high medical care that was otherwise sorely lacking in our community.
+"With this new hospital facility," she continued, "we will finally be able to provide Whibley residents, as well as neighbouring cities, a level of high medical care that was otherwise sorely lacking in our community.
 Dr. Irene Hill will run as chief medical officer interim while we recruit more healthcare professionals in the area."

-"I will now take questions and pictures."
+"I will now accept questions and pictures."

 Text